Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/2-Wasm-Meta-Protocol-Slides.md

 - What about new host functions?
 - <!-- .element: class="fragment" --> What about a new header field*?
 - <!-- .element: class="fragment" --> What about a new Hashing primitive?
+- <!-- .element: class="fragment" --> A new consensus/networking engine?

 🥺 No longer forkless.